suhanw/suhanw.github.io/data/drafts/using-msw-with-storybook-jest-dev.md

 const isDev = !process.env.NODE_ENV || process.env.NODE_ENV === "development";

-// Only register this route during development, assuming that the backend route will be ready in prod if (isDev) {
+// Only register this route in development, assuming that the backend route will be ready in prod. if (isDev) {
   app.use(
     "/mockServiceWorker.js",